Speak to an expert

 Can I get an air-to-air heat pump?

-While you absolutely can get an air-to-air heat pump, this is something you may want to avoid doing in the UK for several reasons.
+You can get an air-to-air heat pump; however, you may want to avoid air-to-air heating in the UK for several reasons.

 The first is cost